 This footballing temple with its four iconic floodlight masts can accommodate 42,100 fans.
 To get to Werder Bremen's riverside stadium, the Wohninvest Weser Stadium, in the heart of the city, you can walk, cycle, get the tram or even travel by boat.

-The first stadium on this site was built back in 1909.
-Since then, there have been numerous rebuilds, conversions and extensions.
-The last major reconstruction project took place between 2008 and 2011, when the entire stadium was modernised and additional seating created.
-As part of those renovations, the stadium also became energy self-sufficient, thanks to newly installed solar panels.
+The first forerunner of the stadium was built in 1909.
+Since then, however, there have been repeated rebuilds, conversions and extensions.
+The last major reconstruction phase was from 2008 to 2011, which not only modernised the entire stadium but also created more seats.
+Since the renovation, the stadium has been able to supply itself with energy thanks to a photovoltaic system.

 It's possible to explore the stadium as part of a guided tour.
 Another attraction is the Wuseum, the Werder Bremen museum.
 Here, you can learn all about the development of the stadium over the years, along with the history of the club itself.
 Most locals follow their team's exploits closely every weekend.